zhiburt/expectrl/README.md

 # expectrl

-A tool for automating terminal applications in Unix.
+A tool for automating terminal applications on Unix and on Windows.

 Using the library you can:

 - Spawn process
 - Control process
-- Expect/Verify responses
+- Interact with process's IO(input/output).

-It was inspired by [philippkeller/rexpect](https://github.com/philippkeller/rexpect) and [pexpect](https://pexpect.readthedocs.io/en/stable/overview.html).
+`expectrl` like original `expect` may shine when you're working with interactive applications.

-It supports `async` calls.
-To enable them you must turn on an `async` feature.
+If your application is not interactive you may not find the library the best choise.

 ## Usage

-### An example for interacting via ftp:
+An example for interacting via ftp.

 ```rust
 use expectrl::{spawn, Regex, Eof, WaitStatus};